Aadish1801/Linear-Regression/README.md

 # Linear-Regression
-Given here is the build from scratch a code of linear regression algorithm used in machine learning
+Here the linear regression algorithm is build from scratch using Python language.
+The model is then compared with the sklearn module's linear regression.